gdi3d/learning-to-build/docs/app/frontend.md

 ![navbar](../images/index-navbar.jpg)

 This is a fairly common navigation component.
-You can do a lot of customization if you need.
+You can do a lot of customization if you need to.

 **But, how do you know where to get this code?** That's simple, you just need to look at **Bulma** docs: [https://bulma.io/documentation/components/navbar/](https://bulma.io/documentation/components/navbar/)